sdv-dev/GitMetrics/README.md

 ## Python Interface

-In order to run the collection script from python, the `get_github_metrics` function needs to be imported from the `oss_metrics` package and executed passing the values indicated above.
+In order to run the collection script from python, the `collect_project_metrics` function needs to be imported from the `oss_metrics` package and executed passing the values indicated above.